 You can find out more about our plans for the development at page 20-25 of RUSS’s vision – An innovative approach to Community-Led Housing.

 One of RUSS’s principles is that residents should input into the major decisions that will frame their living environment.
 So they have been involved in a series of co-design sessions in 2016 and 2017 with our architects and our self-build facilitator, Jon Broome.

-For more information on how to join the waiting list, please click here
+For more information on how to apply for a home at Church Grove, please click here